anindya2906/Udacity-DRLND-Navigation/README.md

 ```
 Once the jupyter notebook is started open your browser and go to http://localhost:8888/ and click on the Navigation.ipynb file to open the notebook.

 Run all the cells in order to train a DQN-Agent from scratch and test it.
-Once training is completed successfully the model checkpoint will be stored as **model.pth** at the root of the project folder.
+Once training is completed successfully the model checkpoint will be stored as **model.pt** at the root of the project folder.

 **In case you dont want to train the agent from scratch then please skip the code cell which calls the train method.**